JayComp Development

 Why Lenders Require Hard Data

-You'll likely need external financing to build your store.
+You will likely need external financing to build your store.
 Commercial lenders and private investors do not fund projects based on assumptions.
 They require proof.

 A well-executed feasibility study serves as your primary tool for securing capital.
-When you hand a bank a detailed report outlining competitor weaknesses, verified traffic counts, and conservative revenue forecasts, you demonstrate professionalism and reduce their perceived risk.
+When you hand a bank a detailed report outlining competitor weaknesses, proven traffic counts, and conservative revenue forecasts, you demonstrate professionalism and reduce their perceived risk.
 Without this document, securing a commercial construction loan is nearly impossible.

 Market Analysis and Competitive Landscape